Jamaican High Commission United Kingdom

 ALL APPLICATIONS MUST BE FULLY COMPLETED BEFORE YOU APPEAR FOR YOUR APPOINTMENT.

-1. FIRST TIME APPLICATIONS
+1. FIRST TIME APPLICATIONS (APPLICANTS MUST APPEAR IN-PERSON BY APPOINTMENT)

 • Original Jamaican Birth Certificate; or National Birth Certificate and Jamaican Certificate of Citizenship; or National Birth Certificate and Adoption Register